Caviomorpha

-Caviomorpha is the rodent infraorder or parvorder that unites all New World hystricognaths.
+Caviomorpha is the rodent parvorder that unites all New World hystricognaths.
 It is supported by both fossil and molecular evidence.
 The Caviomorpha was for a time considered to be a separate order outside the Rodentia, but is now accepted as a genuine part of the rodents.
 Caviomorphs include the extinct Heptaxodontidae (giant hutias), the extinct Josephoartigasia monesi (the largest rodent ever known) and extant families of chinchilla rats, hutias, guinea pigs and the capybara, chinchillas and viscachas, tuco-tucos, agoutis, pacas, pacaranas, spiny rats, New World porcupines, coypu and octodonts (Vassallo and Antenucci, 2015).

 Origin

 The first known rodent fossils in South America are represented by the three taxa Cachiyacuy contamanensis, C. kummeli, and Canaanimys maquiensis, as well as teeth from Eobranisamys sp.
 (Dasyproctidae) and Eospina sp., the latter two found also in the Santa Rosa fauna from the late Eocene or early Oligocene.
 By the late Oligocene, all superfamilies and most families of caviomorphs are present in the fossil record.

 During this time, South America was isolated from all other continents.
 Several hypotheses have been proposed as to how hystricognath rodents colonized this island continent.
 Most require that a small group of these rodents traveled across ocean bodies atop a raft of mangroves or driftwood.

 The most common hypothesis suggests that the ancestor to all modern caviomorphs rafted across the Atlantic Ocean (then narrower) from Africa (Lavocat, 1969; Huchon and Douzery, 2000).
 This is supported by molecular results, which suggest that the Phiomorpha (as restricted to Bathyergidae, Petromuridae, and Thryonomyidae) are sister taxa to the Caviomorpha.
-In fact, until the discovery of the Laotian rock rat, all modern hystricognath families were restricted to South America, Africa, or had a range that included Africa (Hystricidae).
+All modern hystricognath families are restricted to South America, Africa, or had a range that included Africa (Hystricidae).
 New World monkeys appear to have colonized South America from Africa at a similar time.

 Caviomorphs went on to colonize the West Indies as far as the Bahamas, reaching the Greater Antilles by the early Oligocene.
 This is commonly viewed as another example of oceanic dispersal, although a role for a possible land bridge has also been considered.